JCEleanor/CSCI-210-notes/WEEK3.md

 - `-v` return lines which do not match pattern
 - `-o` print only the matching parts on separate lines
 - `-R` read the files in directories, recursively
+- `-E`: to interpret the search pattern as an Extended Regular Expression (ERE).

+  The primary difference is how special characters (metacharacters) are handled.
+In Extended Regular Expressions (ERE), characters like `?, +, |, (),` and `{}` are treated as special characters by default.
+In Basic Regular Expressions (BRE), they are treated as literal characters unless you escape them with a backslash (\).

 #### REGEX